Amb, India

-Amb is a town situated in the district of Una in Himachal Pradesh state of India.
-It is situated in the Shivalik region of Indian subcontinent.
+Amb is a town in the Una district in Himachal Pradesh state, India.
 It is a sub-division and tehsil of Una district.

-The town was named Amb after the name of the goddess Amba, deity situated in nearby Chintpurni.
+Vande Bharat Express connects New Delhi to this town via Amb Andaura Vande Bharat Express.

+Himachal has 5 shakti peeths.
+Chintpurni Temple is located in Chintpurni village, about 20 kms north of Amb town.

 Geography and Demographics

-Amb is located in the Soan valley surrounded by mountains of the Shivalik ranges.
+Amb is in the Soan valley surrounded by the Shivalik mountains.

-It has a population of around 15,000 people.
-Some localities of Amb are Heera Nagar, Pratap Nagar, Adarsh Nagar, Sham Nagar.

 Language

-The local language is Himachali [Pahari].
-Hindi and English languages are used for official purpose.
+The local language is Pahari.
+Hindi and English are used for official purposes.